andan67/wormnav/docs/index.md

 {::options parse_block_html="true" /}
 <div style="float: right; width: 50%">
+- Optionally set maximum number of waypoints and maximum error (may be set by default settings)
 - Click on 'Send' button to send selected track/route to Garmin device
-- Watch for last sent status message on Device Browser screen
+- Wait for last sent status message on Device Browser screen.
+Note that sending via bluetooth may take a few seconds.
-- On success, track is stored on Garmin device and ready for use with WormNav app
+- On success, the track is stored on the Garmin device and ready for use with the WormNav app

 </div>
 {::options parse_block_html="true" /}